Deep Learning for Genomics: A Concise Overview: Deep Learning Architectures: Insights and Remarks

 \subsection{Model Interpretation}

-People are expecting deep netwroks to success not only in predicting results, but also in identifying meaningful DNA sequence signals and giving further insights into the problems being solved.
+People expect deep networks to succeed not only in predicting results but also in identifying meaningful DNA sequence signals and giving further insights into the problems being solved.
 The interpretability of a model appears to be crucial when it comes to application.
 However, the technology of deep learning has exploded not only in prediction accuracy but also in complexity as well.
-Connections among network units so are convoluted that the information is widespread through out the network and thus perplexing to be captured \citep{openBox}.
-People are carrying out efforts to remedy this pitfall since prediction accuracy alone does not guarantee the deep architectures a better choice over traditional statistical or machine learning methods in application.
+Connections among network units so are convoluted that the information is widespread throughout the network and thus perplexing to be captured \citep{openBox}.
+People are carrying out efforts to remedy this pitfall since prediction accuracy alone does not guarantee that deep architectures are a better choice over traditional statistical or machine learning methods in applications. \yx{Different visualizations techniques are also being actively developed \cite{deepenhancer2016,DeepChrome2016,mikolov2013distributed,sonderby2015convolutionalLSTM,riesselman2017deepGenerative}. }